ArenKDesai/Aren-s-Notes/Random Algorithms.md

 Las Vegas algorithms always return the correct solution or return failure.
 Expectation is polynomial time.
 Atlantic City algorithms are a combination of the two.

 Random algorithms return a solution that has a $r$ approximation ratio in expectation.
-This is to say that for any input, the expected value of the algorithm is bounded.
+This is to say that for any input, the expected value of the algorithm is bounded by $r$, and if run infinitely, the answer would be $r$.

+### Probability Space
+Sample space $\ome